turingschool/curriculum-site/module4/lessons/async_js.md

 <section class="call-to-action">
 ### Video Time

-Let's revist the [video from the prework](https://www.youtube.com/watch?v=8aGhZQkoFbQ){:target='blank'} which has some great visualizations for the call stack, event loop, and queue.
+The [video from the prework](https://www.youtube.com/watch?v=8aGhZQkoFbQ){:target='blank'} has some great visualizations for the call stack, event loop, and queue.
 Pay close attention during the following points:

 * ***4:15-6:00*** (call stack with synchronous functions)
 * ***6:40*** (stack overflow example)